tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 With plumber2 you are no longer limited to a single file for describing your api.
 Multiple files can be passed into the constructor ([`api()`](https://plumber2.posit.co/reference/api.html)) and by default they will each constitute a single route.
 This implies the plumber2 has support for multiple routes which will be tried in turn, which again implies full middleware support.
 This extended power replaces the filters and `@preempt` in plumber.

-The properties of each plumber2 file can be modified with a few specific annotations that must appear at the top of the file, e.g.
+The properties of each plumber2 file can be modified with a few specific annotations that must (if present) appear at the top of the file, e.g.

 <div class="highlight">